Kmbob: A Refined Eritrean Art Form

-*mn ayunu neshfa could mean ‘dried from its source’ as ZHaile says, but we think it could also mean ”when an evil eye befell it’ (as in Tahassidu, as in ‘ayenewu.’ )
+*mn aayunu neshfa could mean ‘dried from its source’ as ZHaile says, but we think it means, ”when an evil eye befell it’ (as in Tahassidu, as in ‘aayenewu.’ )

 ** A reader hears zeer (clay pot for water.)
-Ours is more poetic; since Zeer for water is not common in the culture of the singer as is Harrb, a goatskin.
-He says, mn may Harrb wezir.
-Given the context, border demarcation, army, commanders, and committee, minister makes sense.
-Thanks Mahmood Abdalla!
+Ours is more poetic; since Zeer (water container) is not common in the culture of the singer as is Harib, a goatskin.
+He says, mn may Harib wezir.
+Given the context, border demarcation, army, commanders, and committee, the minister makes sense.
+Thanks, Mahmood Abdalla!
 One more time, poetry yields to reality.